A belated happy birthday to Rolf Wolfshohl, who was born on December 27, 1938.

 This caught the attention of the director of the Dortmund velodrome, Otto Wederlin, who was intent on turning the fledgeling pro into a Six-Day track rider.
 However, Wolfshohl decided to remain focussed on cyclocross and road racing.

-This proved to be a wise decision on Wolfshohl’s part, as he went on to win no fewer than twelve medals in the fifteen National and World Cyclocross Championships between 1957 and 1973.
+This proved to be a wise decision on Wolfshohl’s part, as he went on to win no fewer than twelve medals in the fifteen National and World Cyclocross Championships he raced in between 1957 and 1973.

 1960 marked Wolfshohl’s first of three Gold Medals, when the 21-year old claimed the Rainbow Jersey in Tolosa, Spain, beating the Italian and Swiss riders Renato Longo and Arnold Hungerbühler.